fodorbalint/PathMaker/readme0.md

 <!---->

-The number of black fields is one more than the white.
+The number of black fields is one more than the whites.
 Without the size-specific rule, we could step straight.
 Let me remind you that this rule is based upon the Double C-Shape.
 If we stepped straight and then into the area, we would come out in the middle, creating two C-shapes.<br />
 What this actually means is that there would be two fields of the same color that cannot be filled simultaneously.<br />
-If we now extended the area to include the 4 fields straight ahead, there would be still one more black than white, and by stepping straight, to a white field, it is clear that a black to black line cannot be drawn.<br />
+If we now extended the area to include the 4 fields straight ahead, there would be still one more black than white, and by stepping straight to a white field, it is clear that a black to black line cannot be drawn.<br />
 An extension of the universal rule is necessary to include cases of a "big" area where the obstacle is on the other side of the live end.

 <img align="top" src="References/4pair up big.svg" width="3" />